ibm-vpc/terraform-provider-ibm/website/docs/d/is_instance_templates.html.markdown

 		  - `encryption_key` - (String) The CRN of the [Key Protect Root Key](https://cloud.ibm.com/docs/key-protect?topic=key-protect-getting-started-tutorial) or [Hyper Protect Crypto Service Root Key](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-get-started) for this resource.
 		  - `iops` - (String) The maximum input/output operations per second (IOPS) for the volume.
 		  - `profile` - (String) The global unique name for the volume profile to use for the volume.
+		  - `source_snapshot` - The snapshot to use as a source for the volume's data.
+To create a volume from a `source_snapshot`, the volume profile and the source snapshot must have the same `storage_generation` value.
 		  - `tags` - (String) User Tags associated with the volume. (https://cloud.ibm.com/apidocs/tagging#types-of-tags)
 	- `vpc` - (String) The VPC ID that the instance templates needs to be created.
 	- `zone` - (String) The name of the zone.